From Physical: Asia to I Am Boxer: S Korea’s new obsession is survival reality shows built on sweat

 South Korea’s appetite for intense physical competition shows has been building for years.

-The Iron Squad has spawned multiple seasons and spin-offs from 2021 to 2024, while Netflix’s Siren: Survive The Island, which pitted teams of female police officers, firefighters and soldiers against one another, became a breakout sensation and won best series at the second Blue Dragon Series Awards.
+The Iron Squad has spawned multiple seasons and spin-offs from 2021 to 2024, while Netflix’s Siren: Survive The Island (2023), which pitted teams of female police officers, firefighters and soldiers against one another, became a breakout sensation and won best series at the Blue Dragon Series Awards.

 Pop culture critic Kim Hern-sik says the genre’s staying power taps into something primal.